Image by WordSwag

 - Put the cover back on the box and keep the plant moist in a warm place.
 Water and observe regularly.

-- If desired, take this opportunity to talk about how we can search for the light, even as obstacles seem to stand in our way.
+- If desired, take this opportunity to talk about how we can search for the light of Jesus (keeping a positive attitude), even when obstacles seem to stand in our way.